 As the industry experiences rapid growth, so is the increasing demand for competent managers.
 The success of trial projects hinges to a large extent on the input of experienced, competent, and reliable project managers who oversee the entire project management process.

-Such managers earn the loyalty of sponsors; thus, increases repeated business and upholds the organization’s reputation.
+Such managers earn the loyalty of sponsors; thus, increasing repeated business and upholding the organization’s reputation.
 A project manager links the team and the sponsor, and his change can adversely affect the harmonious working relationship and the ultimate project outcome.
-Significant amount of time and financial resources are required to change a project manager, particularly during an ongoing project trial.
+A significant amount of time and financial resources are required to change a project manager, particularly during an ongoing project trial.
 Notably, employee recruitment and orientation may take weeks, while completely integrating the team would be more time-consuming.

 Companies may encounter challenges in retaining skilled project managers.3 Attracting and retaining such managers remains a fundamental requirement to achieving competitive advantage.
 Project managers are indispensable in achieving the desired trial outcome and performance; therefore, companies must address barriers to their retention to remain competitive.